Mrfrey14/salesforceDev/How-to-Setup-Jest-for-LWC-Testing.md

 3) You may need to change your execution policy since jest doesn't register as a known Windows Package currently.
 Open powershell as an admin and enter the following command: Set-ExecutionPolicy Unrestricted
     a) When prompted, type the value A and then hit enter

+4) Create a top level folder in your project called __tests__

+5) Create tests in that folder and name them [fileYouAreTesting].test.js